-On January 20, 2015, the Securities and Exchange Commission, or SEC, declared our registration statement on Form S-11 effective and we commenced our initial public offering of up to \$1,100,000,000 in shares of common stock.
-We are offering up to \$1,000,000,000 in shares to the public at an initial price of \$25.00 per share (subject to certain discounts) and up to \$100,000,000 in shares to our stockholders pursuant to our distribution reinvestment plan, or DRP, at an initial price of \$23.75 per share.
-Moody Securities, LLC, an affiliate of our advisor, which we refer to as the "dealer manager," is the dealer manager for our initial public offering and is responsible for the distribution of our common stock in that offering.
+On January 20, 2015, the Securities and Exchange Commission, or SEC, declared our registration statement on Form S-11 effective and we commenced our initial public offering, or our offering, of up to \$1,100,000,000 in shares of common stock, consisting of up to \$1,000,000,000 in shares of our common stock offered to the public, or our primary offering, at an initial offering price of \$25.00 per share, and up to \$100,000,000 in shares offered to our stockholders pursuant to our distribution reinvestment plan, or the DRP, at an initial offering price of \$25.04 as of December 31, 2016.
+Also on March 16, 2017, in connection with the determination of the estimated value per share of our common stock, our board of directors determined a new per share offering price of our common stock.
+Accordingly, we will offer our shares (i) to the public in our primary offering at a purchase price of \$25.04, plus applicable selling commissions and dealer manager fees, subject to any applicable discounts, all as described in the prospectus for the offering, effective beginning April 3, 2017; and (ii) to our stockholders pursuant to our DRP at a purchase price of \$25.04, which is equal to the estimated value per share of a purchase price of \$25.04, effective beginning with distributions made in April 2017.

-Pursuant to the terms of our initial public offering, offering proceeds were held in an escrow account until we met the minimum offering amount of \$2,000,000.
-On July 2, 2015, we received subscriptions aggregating \$2,000,000, and the subscription proceeds held in escrow were released to us.
-As of December 31, 2015, we had received and accepted investors' subscriptions for and issued 502,969 shares of our common stock in our initial public offering, including 1,945 shares of common stock pursuant to our DRP, resulting in gross offering proceeds of \$12,525,592.
+Moody Securities, LLC, an affiliate of our advisor, which we refer to as the "dealer manager" or "Moody Securities," is the dealer manager for our offering and is responsible for the distribution of our common stock in our offering.

-We will continue to offer shares of our common stock on a continuous basis until January 20, 2017, unless extended.
-However, in certain states the offering may continue for only one year unless we renew the offering period for an additional year.
-As of March 2, 2016, we had received and accepted investors' subscriptions for and issued 888,086 shares of our common stock in our initial public offering, including 4,051 shares of common stock pursuant to our DRP, resulting in gross offering proceeds of \$22,100,885.
-As of March 2, 2016 39,105,965 shares remained to be sold in our initial public offering.
-We reserve the right to terminate our initial public offering at any time.
+As of December 31, 2016, we had received and accepted investors' subscriptions for and issued 3,145,348 shares of our common stock in our offering, including 35,065 shares of common stock pursuant to our DRP, resulting in gross offering proceeds of \$77,757,076.
+We will continue to offer shares of our common stock on a continuous basis until January 20, 2018, pursuant to an extension of our offering by our board of directors.
+However, in certain states our offering may continue for only one year unless we renew the offering period for an additional year.
+As of March 8, 2017, we had received and accepted investors' subscriptions for and issued 3,812,306 shares of our common stock in our offering, including 46,520 shares of common stock pursuant to our DRP, resulting in gross offering proceeds of \$94,144,650.
+As of March 8, 2017, 36,214,214 shares remained to be sold in our offering.
+We reserve the right to terminate our offering at any time.